 |"Concepts that have proven useful in ordering things can easily attain an authority over us such that we forget their worldly origin and take them as immutably truths.
 They are then rubber-stamped as a "sine-qua-non of thinking" and an "a priori given".
 Such errors often make the road of scientific progress impassable for a long time."|

-If this is indeed the case, it might be a mistake to assume that science cannot be subject to non-truths in the form of mistakes and even lies.
+If this is indeed the case, it might be a mistake to assume that science cannot be subject to non-truths in the form of mistakes, false assumptions, conformational bias and possibly even lies.
 Therefore, the scientific perspective must also be subject to Clifford's 3 lines of argument:

 - Duty of Inquiry: